Idaho Court Records

 What Happens When a Court Case Goes to Trial in Idaho?

 Idaho criminal cases are initiated when a complaint is filed in court.
-After filing, the court may issue an arrest warrant or a court summons requiring the accused to make a court appearance.
+After filing, the court may issue an arrest warrant or a court summons requiring the accused to appear in court.
 An arrest warrant authorizes law enforcement officials to take the subject into custody.
-The arrested suspect is required to appear before the court within 24 hours from the arrest.
+The arrested suspect is required to appear before the court within 24 hours of the arrest.

 During the arraignment, the defendant is advised of their rights and the procedure that will be followed.
-In felony cases, defendants may not enter a plea at the first appearance, which often takes place at the magistrate court.
-However, they must do so at the arraignment.
-In misdemeanor cases, the first appearance and arraignment are combined so that the magistrate judge proceeds to take the defendant's plea and sets the case for trial if necessary.
+In felony cases, defendants may not enter a plea at the first appearance, often at the magistrate court.
+However, they are required to do so at the arraignment.
+In misdemeanor cases, the first appearance and arraignment are typically combined so that the magistrate judge proceeds to take the defendant's plea and sets the case for trial if necessary.

-Once the trial is underway, the state prosecutor must make their opening statement and then present evidence supporting the allegations.
+Once the trial is underway, the state prosecutor may make an opening statement and present evidence supporting the allegations.
 The defendant's representative follows suit.
-Afterward, the court allows arguments, rebuttals, and counter-rebuttals for both parties.
+Afterward, the court allows both parties' arguments, rebuttals, and counter-rebuttals.
 In a jury trial, the judge gives the jury charge, which may be oral or written.
-The jury is then given some time to deliberate on the final judgment before the sentence is pronounced.
-Both parties may then proceed to the Idaho Appellate Courts to appeal to the final verdict if it is not favorable.
+The jury is then given time to deliberate on the final judgment before the sentence is pronounced.
+Both parties may then proceed to the Idaho Appellate Courts to appeal the final verdict if it is unfavorable.

 Can You Be Put on Trial Twice for the Same Crime in Idaho?

 No. An accused person cannot be tried twice for the same crime in Idaho.
-The provision for this can be found under the double jeopardy clause in the United States Fifth Amendment.
+This provision can be found under the double jeopardy clause in the United States Fifth Amendment.
 However, there are some exceptions to this rule.
 For instance, an accused person can be on trial twice if the same crime was committed in different states with different criminal procedures.

 How Do I Lookup a Criminal Court Case in Idaho?